vedderb/vesc_pkg/tnt/README.md

     * Instead of using angle, like pitch and roll, yaw is measured in angle change per second (how quickly you rotate the board).
     * Minimum erpm limits yaw response at low speeds.
     * New Yaw menu next to Roll
-    * New debug section in AppUI is toggled in Specs tab allows for accurate yaw tuning.
+    * New debug section in AppUI is toggled in Specs tab, allows for accurate yaw tuning.
   * Traction control overhaul
     * Changed traction control inputs/outputs for motor acceleration to ERPM/ms from ERPM/cycle.
     * Changed the minimum delay between traction control activations from 200ms to 20ms
     * Added a new end condition to handle an edge case that would not exit traction control correctly.
     * Remove drop condition from traction control deactivation conditions.
-    * Changed the names of the parameters to Start Condition, End Condition, and Transtion Condition.
+    * Changed the names of parameters to Start Condition and End Condition.
-    * Transition condition can now be negative.
+    * End condition can now be negative.
-    * End condition is now based on acceleration rate in ERPM/ms^2 for improved performance.
+    * Removed parameter acceleration end.
     * New debug ouput in AppUI counts how many traction control activations in the last 5 seconds.
+  * New Feature "Traction Braking"
+    * Uses different function mc_set_brake()
+    * Prevents backward wheel spin when traction is lost in steep downhill braking situations
+    * Activated via remote input, nose down angle (adjustable).
   * Dynamic Stability
     * Added new parameter Ramp Rate Down.
-Default 5.0 %/s
+Default 5.0 %/s.
+Prevents nose dip feeling when reducing speed.
 * _Fixes/Improvements_
   * Some parameters changed to integers to reduce packet size.
   * Some features and parameters were removed to make room for new features.